Rita Hayworth: Personal life

-Hayworth's two younger brothers, Eduardo Cansino Jr. and Vernon Cansino, both served in World War II.
-Vernon left the United States Army in 1946 with several medals, including the Purple Heart, and later married Susan Vail, a dancer.
-Eduardo Jr. followed Hayworth into acting; he was also under contract with Columbia Pictures.
-In 1950, he made his screen debut in The Great Adventures of Captain Kidd.

-In 1941, Hayworth said she was the antithesis of the characters she played: "I naturally am very shy ... and I suffer from an inferiority complex."
-Her provocative role in Gilda, in particular, was responsible for people expecting her to be what she was not.
-Hayworth once said, with some bitterness, "Men go to bed with Gilda, but wake up with me."
-She said, "Basically, I am a good, gentle person, but I am attracted to mean personalities."
+In 1941, Hayworth said she was the antithesis of the characters she played: "I naturally am very shy ... and I suffer from an inferiority complex".
+Her provocative role in Gilda, in particular, made people expect her to be what she was not.
+Hayworth once said, with some bitterness, "Men go to bed with Gilda, but wake up with me".
+She said, "Basically, I am a good, gentle person, but I am attracted to mean personalities".